MatthewHeun/RCLabels/cran-comments.md

 ## Context

-`RCLabels` v0.0.4 is a new submission to CRAN that assists with manipulating matrix row and column labels.
-`RCLabels` is re-factored out of `matsbyname` so other packages can take advantage of its functions while preparing matrices.
-`RCLabels` includes additional functionality, too, especially the functions `replace_by_pattern()` and `match_by_pattern()`, which provide highly customizable regex pattern matching for row and column labels.
-If `RCLabels` is accepted by CRAN,
-I will release a new version of `matsbyname` that removes several functions that are now in `RCLabels`.
+`RCLabels` v0.1.0 is an update to prepare for other packages to use it.

 ## Test environments (11 in total) and R CMD check results

-* local macOS X install 12.0.1 (Monterey), R4.1.2
+* Local macOS X install 12.1 (Monterey), R4.1.2
     * ERRORs: 0
     * WARNINGs: 0
     * NOTEs: 0